zackdraws/zackdraws.github.io/README.md

        - git push - pushes changes to repository but if you do not want to use git in the terminal you can also just use github desktop or vscode or emacs and magit.
 ### 1.3.1 Fork
-- a fork is like a fork in the road, it's it's own seperate directory that you can make changes to and make your own, so you can make a fork of this change all of the image files to your own and then make the site your own but just with this template.
+- a fork is like a fork in the road.
+The fork is its own seperate directory that you can make changes to and make your own.
+- Once you make a fork change all of the image files but do not change the file names.
+The file names need to be the same so that the website still references the site.

 - > gh repo fork zackdraws/zackdraws.github.io

 from the terminal in your ~/ user directory or whereever you want to store it or you can click the fork button.

 # 2. Design
 - I've made different templates depending on what is important - as long as the references are not moved and match the file locations they will fit into the page
 ## 2. 1 Horizontal view